Supreme Court OKs Tennessee ban on gender-affirming care for kids, a setback for transgender rights

 “This case carries with it the weight of fierce scientific and policy debates about the safety, efficacy, and propriety of medical treatments in an evolving field.
 The voices in these debates raise sincere concerns; the implications for all are profound,” Roberts wrote.
 “The Equal Protection Clause does not resolve these disagreements.
 Nor does it afford us license to decide them as we see best.”

-In a dissent joined by her liberal colleagues, Justice Sonia Sotomayor wrote that the majority “abandons transgender children and their families to political whims.”
+In a dissent for the court's three liberal justices that she summarized aloud in the courtroom, Justice Sonia Sotomayor wrote, “By retreating from meaningful judicial review exactly where it matters most, the court abandons transgender children and their families to political whims.
+In sadness, I dissent."

 Trump's administration has also called for using only therapy, not broader health measures, to treat transgender youths.

 Five years ago, the Supreme Court ruled that transgender people, as well as gay and lesbian people, are protected by a landmark federal civil rights law that prohibits sex discrimination in the workplace.
-That decision is not affected by Wednesday's ruling.
+That decision is unaffected by Wednesday's ruling.

 Tennessee Attorney General Jonathan Skrmetti on social media called the ruling a "Landmark VICTORY for Tennessee at SCOTUS in defense of America's children!"